 Repeated facial expressions like smiling, squinting or, frowning do leave marks on your skin overtime.
 However, it is also a fact that exercising strengthens skin tissues and can help improve* skin elasticity, even if that only means exercising your jaws.

-For this grey area in skin care, where both claims* have weight, it’s alright to chew gums just refrain from popping a gum in your mouth one after the other.
+For this grey area in skin care, where both claims have weight, it’s alright to chew gums just refrain from popping a gum in your mouth one after the other.
 Too much chewing can harm your skin but no chewing at all means depriving your skin of the benefits it can derive from gum chewing.
+Plexaderm can be used to treat* the wrinkles if you want to prevent the lines and wrinkles by creams than you may try it once.

 Therefore, when it comes to gum chewing, we say, chew in moderation!